Kaamkiya/otravez/README.md

 - [ ] teams that haven't been beaten by this team (`;hopeless 8884`)
 - [ ] teams that this team hasnt lost to (`;unbeaten 8884`)

+## Used by

+- Knight Owls 8884, in their discord server
+- The official Otra Vez development server

+If you use the bot, message me on Discord or make a pull request on Github and I'll add you to the list.
+Thanks for supporting the bot!

 ## Thanks to

 - [supercube08 (8884)](https://github.com/supercube08) for a ton of suggestions.